Sagit25/Numerical-Analysis/README.md

 # Numerical-Analysis
-Save the codes of various numerical analysis techniques
+Save the codes of various numerical analysis techniques using Julia, Python, etc.